 Behind the scenes at the shop it’s a dark and oppressive world, where plastic mannequins are stored and the staff are literally turned on by fashion.

 I started my career in retail, managing a Christmas department.
 So I know the background slog that goes into making the merchandise sparkle, even if the tables on which the baskets of glittery baubles sit are hardboard under the cloths.
-And I certainly know about selling dreams and making people feel they must buy now to avoid missing out (you try selling an eight-foot artificial Christmas tree in September!)

 In Fabric is so heavily stylised, and sometimes so blatant, I wasn’t always sure if it was mocking consumerism or mocking the people who mock consumerism (I like to do both).